How Long Does Botox Last? FAQs for First-Time Botox Users

 Unfortunately, there is no way to accelerate the elimination of Botox from the system or reverse its effects.
 Botox must be metabolized at your body’s own natural rate.

-» If you have been contemplating the possibility of Botox but have not yet reached out to book a consultation with a plastic surgeon or dermatologist, you can conduct a free online virtual consultation with a Zwivel doctor.
+» Thinking of getting Botox ?
+You can conduct a free online virtual consultation with a Zwivel doctor.

 Ask a Cosmetic Doctor on Zwivel